rtmigo/pickledir_py/README.md

 The storage has zero initialization time, fast random access, fast reads and writes.
-Preferred for collections when the number of items is within 3 thousands.
+Preferred for collections with the number of items within 3 thousands.

 Unlike [shelve](https://docs.python.org/3/library/shelve.html) the data saved by PickleDir is cross-platform: you can write it on Linux and read on Windows.